 Which River Flows Through San Antonio, Texas?

-Suppose you’re a visitor to San Antonio, Texas, or a local interested in the city’s geography and history.
+Suppose you’re a visitor flying in to San Antonio, Texas, or a local interested in the city’s geography and history.
 What river traverses this Texan metropolis?

 Unique Features of the River